Maïa Beyrouti

 Clay, bricks and rubble as sites of memory culture

-Text reading & talk at Savvy Contemporary as part of Clay as Witness, a workshop by Amara Abdl Figeroa, 2025
+Reading and artist talk.
+Savvy Contemporary, part of Clay as Witness, invited by Amara Abdl Figeroa, 2025

 Land, Material, Identity